pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 And in the deepest, most secret part of his remade soul, in the place where her voice and his own were now intertwined, he felt her gratitude.
 A cold, possessive, and terrible wave of pure, unadulterated, and now, once again, perfectly monstrous love.

 MINE, she whispered in his soul.
-And for the first time, the word sounded not just like a declaration, but like a promise.
+And for the first time, the word sounded like a promise.
 And a cage.

 ## SCENE 11: THE PERFECT COMPANION